prikhi/pencil/docs/source/devguide/tutorial/ninepatch.rst

     </Shape>

-The ``NPatchDomContent`` behaviour uses the provided nine-patch and dimension to perform scaling calculations and fill the bg element with images generated from the nine-patch.
+The ``NPatchDomContent`` behavior uses the provided nine-patch and dimension to perform scaling calculations and fill the bg element with images generated from the nine-patch.